maxrothman/config/README.md

   and copy-paste the styles in stylish/ into it, using the matching paths noted in the file headers
   * The stylish/README.md has more info on how to install these
+* In System Preferences>Keyboard>Shortcuts, disable all of the shortcuts involving ctrl.
+A bunch of them are used by Sublime, but Apple decided it'd be better to use them for switching spaces.

 ## Complete
 * brew packages